oh1omon/oh1omon/README.md

 ***

-- 🔭 I’m currently working on Chapter Reading app
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning TS/JS
+- 🌱 I’m currently learning TS/JS, Python
 - ⚡ Fun fact: I am always the youngest in the team, and I like it!

 ***